ERF2024/dog_challenge/README.md

 **Package summary**

 A repository for ERF DOG Challenge.
-Used for build, test, and deployment for the Navigation Track
+Used for build, test, and deployment for both the Navigation Track and the Locomotion Track

 - Maintainer status: maintained
 - Maintainers